progzone122/voice-over-translation/README-EN.md

 bunx patch-package --use-yarn @vot.js/package_name
 ```

-Do not use patches from the `bun patch` or from any npm packages.
+Do not use patches from the `bun patch` or from any other npm packages.
 They will be incompatible with the patch-package, and may also break when updating the package.

 ### How to update localization files?